chen146-2/CSE310_Homework02/README.md

     (4) Type into terminal the following:

+        pip install dpkt

+    (5) Type into terminal the following:

         python analysis_pcap_tcp.py

-    (5) You should be able to have the desired output and stats presented to you in the terminal/console.
+    (6) You should be able to have the desired output and stats presented to you in the terminal/console.